 In partnership with Consult and Design we've been hosting a series of events which aim to bring the social sector together with the tech sector to promote innovation, collaboration and digital transformation.
+The events have been made possible by funding from the ERDF.

 So far we've held three events in different locations around the North East and over 70 people have attended to hear from each other how technology can be used to drive social action.